tiredcoder/jovian-colab/docker/monitoring/README.md

 ![Infrastructure overview](monitoring_infra.svg)

 ## Monitor IPFS & Fabric container terminal ouput using [Logspout](https://github.com/gliderlabs/logspout)
-If we *only* want to monitor the output of the IPFS and Fabric containers, we can use the script below instead of the entire monitoring infrastructure.
+If we *only* want to monitor the output of the IPFS and Fabric containers, we can use the option below instead of executing the entire monitoring infrastructure.
 ```
-./monitordocker.sh
+./monitoring-docker.sh logspout
 ```
 The script will start a logspout container and access its published socket (default: <http://127.0.0.1:7000>).

 ## Start the monitoring infrastructure (first start IPFS and Fabric)
 ```
-docker-compose up -d
+./monitoring-docker.sh up
 ```

 ## Monitoring Tools